logicalgraphs/CryptoCoin/README.md

   * TODO: as well as updating how we compute holdings

-* We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.
+* We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00:
+  DONE-...ish.
+We grab the previous recommended price.

 * provide year-to-date transaction history with the portfolio report